|

 The

-that may not be part of our normal expertise.
-From understanding "Tact
+talents that may not be part of our normal expertise.
+From understanding

-explores how to phrase the tough stuff.
-The fragile bridge of communication
+this program explores how to phrase the tough stuff.
+The fragile bridge

-can be strengthened or shattered whenever there is a challenge.
-This
+of communication can be strengthened or shattered whenever there is

 2 - 4 hours (return to topic menu)